IBM/mic-sts-nlu-weather-tone-analyzer/README.md

 <hr>

+## Introduction

+The idea behind this project is to provide a hands-on fun workshop using Node-RED and Watson's cognitive solutions for audio conversations.
+Audio tends to have its own challenges and this step-by-step tutorial hopefully can help you enjoy coding and also target your goals through this experience.

+This pattern uses the Car Dashboard Conversation workspace that comes by default when you create the Assistant (formerly Conversation) service.
+The reason is to avoid complications but you can always create or import your own conversation workspace, this might be a good idea to do a separate tutorial once this pattern gets consumed easily by developers.

+After the completion of this tutorial, this application will record your talk and send it over to Watson's services to retrieve, based on your request, the weather data of a city..
+Or can send commands and receive responses through a conversation, for example, to turn on lights or to play a music and many more.

 ### Before you begin

 * Create an IBM Cloud account if you don't have an existing one: [Sign up](https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson).